Skip to main content

 18. RegisteredNurseRN.
 (2018, March 7).
 Pressure ulcers (injuries) stages, prevention, assessment | Stage 1, 2, 3, 4 unstageable NCLEX.
 [Video].
 YouTube.
 All rights reserved.
 Video used with permission. https://youtu.be/MDtPik1UE6k

 This page titled 10.4: Pressure Injuries is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Ernstmeyer & Christman (Eds.)
-(OpenRN) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+(OpenRN) via source content that was edited to the style and standards of the LibreTexts platform.